Club Necaxa: Foundation (Light and Power Company, Luz y Fuerza) (1899–1920)

 "Paco" Martinez de la Vega, an aficionado, would coin the surname for the first time "Campeonismo" or "Championshipism", which Necaxa would later use to justify their achievements and titles.

 Late 1930s: Once Hermanos

 Following the Mexican Revolution, the late 1930s represented Necaxa's most successful all-Mexican team.
 The Once Hermanos or "Eleven Brothers" period was coined in that era due to that team's ability to work as a team.
 The Necaxa team, in 1936, won the Copa México.

-In that same year, a talented striker gained popularity within Necaxa's benches.
-Even though he was not one of the original "once hermano" or "eleventh brother" Horacio Casarìn, was a great player in the Mexican league national ranks.
-His success took him to the big screen in Mexican Cinema.
+In that same year, a talented striker rose to fame on Nexcaxa's bench.
+Although he was not part of the original "Once Hermano" (Eleven Brothers), Horacio Casarín became a standout player in the Mexican national league.
+His massive success on the field eventually propelled him into the spotlight of Mexican Cinema.